-6.3 Spectral Scans
+7.3 Spectral Scans

 The Spectral Scan interface is a convenient way of setting up several correlator tunings to cover a wide, uninterrupted frequency range within a single ALMA Band.
 You need to specify the start and end frequency as well as the desired Bandwidth, Resolution of each spectral window making up the scan.
 A maximum of 5 tunings can be observed within one Science Goal, which means there is a trade-off between achieving a high spectral resolution and covering a wide frequency range (if you want to cover a wider frequency range than possible with 5 tunings you will have to split the spectral scan across multiple Science Goals).
 Spectral averaging is possible in the same way as it is for Spectral Line observations.

-Spectral scans are now available for use with the 7-m Array, in either stand-alone mode or in conjunction with 12-m-Array observations.
-Spectral scans with the TP Array have not yet been commissioned.
+Spectral scans are available for use with the 7-m and the TP Arrays, in either stand-alone mode or in conjunction with 12-m-Array observations.